StacyClouds/SwaAuth/README.md

 Before you begin, make sure you have the following:

-- An Azure subscription
-- Azure Static Web App configured for your application
-- Blazor WASM project set up
+- A Blazor WASM Application
-- .NET Azure Function project set up
+- A .NET Azure Function with HTTP triggers **(if using an API in your Azure Static Web App)**

+The NuGet package is built using .NET Standard 2.1

 ### Installation